Coccomyxa: Habitat and ecology

 Coccomyxa has a worldwide distribution, and are able to form biofilms, inhabiting both marine and freshwater environments.
 They can be dominant in certain ecosystems and display an impressive diversity in habitat, possessing lifestyles that range from free-living to parasitic.
 Coccomyxa has been recorded free-living in terrestrial biofilms, as soil algae, connected with mosses, planktonic in limnic ecosystems, in symbiotic associations with fungi and higher plants, and parasitic to marine mussels.
 There is, however, no current studies that show Coccomyxa free-living in marine environments.

 Green algae have been shown to play a significant role in ecosystems.
 A species of Coccomyxa, Coccomyxa parasitica, has been noted as parasitizing the wild mussels from the Vigo estuary in Galicia, Spain.
 The aggregations of the green algae occur in the mantle, gill filaments, adductor muscle, visceral mass, and haemolymph of the species M. galloprovincialis.
 Species of Coccomyxa are partners in many lichens.

 Practical importance

 Coccomyxa is often used as a model organism, as its entire genome sequence has been published.
 This allows for further research as Coccomyxa can serve as a frame of reference or for further experimentation.
-Additionally, a free living Coccomyxa species, Coccomyxa sp.C-169, was suggested to be used for biofuels, as their enzyme-digestable cell wall and lipid production gained traction for research use above other strains.
+Additionally, a free living Coccomyxa species, Coccomyxa subellipsoidea C-169, was suggested to be used for biofuels, as their enzyme-digestable cell wall and lipid production gained traction for research use above other strains.